robvanderleek/create-issue-branch/README.md

  2. The issue is assigned
- 3. When the issue is assigned this app will create a new issue branch (for the example issue this branch will be called `issue-15-Fix_nasty_bug`)
+ 3. When the issue is assigned this app will create a new issue branch (for the example issue this branch will be called `issue-15-Fix_nasty_bug`.)
 If the issue is re-assigned no new branch will be created.

-*Or:*
+In "chatops" mode the workflow is:

  1. An issue is created, for example: Issue 15: Fix nasty bug!